mwihoti/PersonalPlayground/FastAPI/tut3/README.md

-A fully functional API server intergrated with SQLAlchemy allowing users to intergrate with database.
+A fully functional API server intergrated with SQLAlchemy allowing users to interact with database.